On this page

 SFU Library does not require a specific citation style.
 Consult your supervisor, your department’s graduate handbook, or a liaison librarian for help with determining which style is appropriate for your research.

 The default formatting in the library’s thesis template may differ from some requirements of your citation style, but it is acceptable for SFU library submission.

 Cumulative, or paper-based, theses must use the same general format as other submissions.
 Consult your supervisor or your department's graduate handbook for more information.
 If including published papers in a thesis, please consult the Copyright and your thesis FAQ.

 Extended essays should be combined into a single document and single submission.
 For an example of an extended essays title page, see the Title page formatting information.

-For theses written in a language other than English, the Library requires a second complete English title page.
+For theses written in a language other than English, the Library requires a second complete English title page and abstract.
 Supporting documentation must be in English.

 Individual personal information must be removed from the thesis before publication, including signatures, email addresses, and phone numbers.
 For example, if you are including a survey instrument or consent form, your own contact information must be removed.

 Blank pages in the thesis must be removed before publication.